amykatenicho/DataCultureIoT/README.md

 ###Read FEZ HAT sensors###
 In order to get the information out of the hat sensors, you will take advantage of the [Developers' Guide](https://www.ghielectronics.com/docs/329/fez-hat-developers-guide "GHI Electronics FEZ HAT Developer's Guide") that [GHI Electronics](https://www.ghielectronics.com/ "GHI Electronics")  published.

-1. Download the [zipped repository](https://bitbucket.org/ghi_elect/windows-iot/get/183b64180b7c.zip "Download FEZ HAT Developers' Guide repository"), extract the files in your file system and locate the _GHIElectronics.UAP.sln_ solution file (You must have **Visual Studio** installed in order to open the solution).
+1. Download the [zipped repository](https://bitbucket.org/ghi_elect/windows-iot/get/183b64180b7c.zip "Download FEZ HAT Developers' Guide repository"), extract the files in your file system or navigate to GHI folder within this GitHub repo.
+Then locate the _GHIElectronics.UAP.sln_ solution file (You must have **Visual Studio** installed in order to open the solution).

 2. After opening the solution you will see several projects.
 The _Developers's Guide_ comes with examples of many of the shields provided by the company.
 Right-click the one named _GHIElectronics.UAP.Examples.FEZHAT_, and select **Set as Startup Project**.